Sign in As:

 • thematic campaigns.

-7. Testing before publishing
+7. Testing before publication

 Check the layout in several scenarios: desktop, smartphone, different screen sizes.
 Pay attention to cropping, contrast, and overall composition.